-- Easier to understand payment schedule.
-Once a Scout has paid at least \$150, they can select their classes and other programs. - Outdoor Program Release Form required for every Scout attending camp. - New refund policy please be sure to read carefully on page 8.
+There is now an easier to understand payment schedule.
+Once a Scout has paid at least \$150, they can select their classes and other programs.

+Outdoor Program Release Form - this is now a required form.
+Every Scout attending camp must have a signed copy attached to their medical form.

+New refund policy - please be sure to read carefully on page 9 of this guide.